Our Approach

 A central function of the e-MERGE analysis pipeline developed to include novel risk maps and models.

-Phase II (Currently active)
+Phase II (Completed)

-Phase III (proposed)
+Phase III (Currently Active)

 As data accrual improves, strategic sampling will become model-driven.